Laila Akhmetova

-Laila Seysembekovna Akhmetova (born 12 February 1954) is a Kazakh doctor of historical sciences, professor of politology of Al-Farabi Kazakh National University, writer and research of participants in the World War II.
+Laila Seysembekovna Akhmetova (born 12 February 1954) is a Kazakh doctor of historical sciences, professor of politology of Al-Farabi Kazakh National University, writer and researcher of participants in World War II.

 Current activity

 Akhmetova is the Director of UNESCO centre of Al-Farabi Kazakh National University.

 She is also the President of the ULE "Almaty confederation of non-governmental organizations nicknamed "Ariptes".

 The women's trade union movement in Kazakhstan is inextricably linked to the name of L.S.
 Akhmetova.
 She is the chairman of the Commission on Women Workers, a part of the Trade Union Federation of Kazakhstan.
 She is an active participant in the women's network of the International Trade Unions Confederation.
 Currently, under the leadership of L.S.
 Akhmetova, the Commission is actively working on the issues of women workers, labour and safety, maternity and health of women, family and children, leisure and welfare.

 In addition, she is a member of the National Coordinating Council for combatting the worst forms of child labour under the Ministry of Social Development of Kazakhstan as well as the Deputy Chairman (2008–2011) and member (2011–current time) of the Almaty City Council for Cooperation and Interaction with non-governmental organizations under the Akimat of Almaty.
-She is also involved with the NGO Council under the Government of Kazakhstan.
+She is also involved with the NGO Council set up by the Government of Kazakhstan.